amel-github/covid19-interventionmeasures/README.md

 ## Data
 This data set contains data that have been collected from public sources.
-The column "Date" corresponds to date of application (if not found, date of announcement is provided).
+The column "Date" corresponds to the date of application (if not found, date of announcement is provided).
-This data set will be completed and cleaned within the next weeks.

-The list of non-pharmaceutical interventions used to describe the intervention strategy in the different countries is provided.
-Intervention measures are organised in categories; level L1 is the broadest description of the measure while L4 provide the smallest level of detail.
+The column "Region" specifies if measures were implemented at sub-national level and precise the region.
+Intervention measures are classified following a four-level coding strategy.
+Level 1 (L1) shows the top-level categories of intervention measures in our classification scheme, including
+(1) Case identification, contact tracing and related measures, (2) Environmental measures,
+(3) Healthcare and public health capacity,
+(4) Resource allocation,
+(5) Risk communication,
+(6) Social distancing,
+(7) Travel restriction,
+(8) Returning to normal life.
+Level 2 (L2) presents subcategories of measures for each L1 category.
+Level 3 (L3) presents subcategories of measures for each L2-category measure or specific detail about the corresponding L2-category measure.
+Level 4 (L4) presents the most detailed description of the measure.
+We developed a standardized list of measures through the process of data collection (provided in this repository).
 The column "comment" provides a fine description of the implemented measure.

+## Note
 The CCCSL is an ongoing collaborative project, built in a time limited by the emergency of the situation.
-The CCCSL will be continuously updated and new countries will added.
+Version 1 of the CCCSL has not undergone systematic validation and is currently subjected to an extensive data validation process.
+Our objective is to validate and develop the dataset within the next three months.

 ## Contact information
 Amélie Desvars-Larrive, [Complexity Science Hub Vienna](https://www.csh.ac.at) desvars@csh.ac.at

 ## Acknowledgements
-This work was coordinated by the Complexity Science Hub Vienna.
+This work was coordinated by the Complexity Science Hub Vienna, Austria.